Example-Driven Intent Prediction with Observers: Abstract

 \section{Abstract}

 A key challenge of dialog systems research is to effectively and efficiently adapt to new domains.
 A scalable paradigm for adaptation necessitates the development of generalizable models that perform well in few-shot settings.
 In this paper, we focus on the intent classification problem which aims to identify user intents given utterances addressed to the dialog system.
-We propose two approaches for improving the generalizability of utterance classification models: (1) example-driven training and (2) observers.
+We propose two approaches for improving the generalizability of utterance classification models: (1) observers and (2) example-driven training.
+Prior work has shown that BERT-like models tend to attribute a significant amount of attention to the [CLS] token, which we hypothesize results in diluted representations.
+Observers are tokens that are not attended to, and are an alternative to the [CLS] token as a semantic representation of utterances.
 Example-driven training learns to classify utterances by comparing to examples, thereby using the underlying encoder as a sentence similarity model.
-Prior work has shown that BERT-like models tend to attribute a significant amount of attention to the [CLS] token, which we hypothesize results in diluted representations.
-Observers are tokens that are not attended to, and are an alternative to the [CLS] token.
-The proposed methods attain state-of-the-art results on three intent prediction datasets (\textsc{banking77}, \textsc{clinc150}, \textsc{hwu64}) in both the full data and few-shot (10 examples per intent) settings.
+These methods are complementary; improving the representation through observers allows the example-driven model to better measure sentence similarities.
+When combined, the proposed methods attain state-of-the-art results on three intent prediction datasets (\textsc{banking77}, \textsc{clinc150}, \textsc{hwu64}) in both the full data and few-shot (10 examples per intent) settings.
 Furthermore, we demonstrate that the proposed approach can transfer to new intents and across datasets without any additional training.